kazizillani-oss/Is-ThiS-YouR-WaY...-/README.md

 # Final-protocal-1
-This is for fun
+This website is making for fun and didn't try to hurt any person the Character shown in was the paroday character